 96 Hours – $190 – Monday and Wednesdays – In-person and Online, 6-9 PM

-The re-designed curriculum at CFCC provides students with a series of classes that meets the required 270 clock hours established by the NC Substance Abuse Professional Practice Board (NCSAPPB).
-Each class is designed to provide students with the most current theory and practices within the field of behavioral health overall, and addiction therapy specifically.
+The re-designed curriculum at CFCC provides students with a series of classes that meet the required 270 education clock hours established by the NC Alcohol & Drug Professional Practice Board (NCSAPPB).
+Each class is designed to provide students with the most current theory and practices within the field of behavioral health overall, and substance use disorder therapy specifically.

 The program will provide students with guidance and support as they move through the didactic part of the certification process.

-Students will be introduced to the profession of addiction counseling, and the requirements to become a Certified Substance Abuse Counselor.
-The class will provide Information regarding the core skills competencies, and required supervision and clinical practicum.
-Students will complete a pre-assessment skills evaluation developed by Addiction Counseling Competencies: The Knowledge, Skills, and Attitudes of Professional Practice Technical Assistance Publication (TAP) series 21.
+Students will be introduced to the profession of Alcohol & Drug counseling, and the requirements to become a Certified Alcohol & Drug Counselor.
+The class will provide information regarding the core skills competencies, and required supervision, and clinical practicum.
+Students will complete a pre-assessment skills evaluation developed by Alcohol & Drug Counseling Competencies: The Knowledge, Skills, and Attitudes of Professional Practice Technical Assistance Publication (TAP) series 21.

 This class will introduce students to the assessment and planning process of their clients.
-Students will develop the skills necessary to utilize screening tools to obtain client information, and determine the client’s physical and mental status.
-The development of comprehensive treatment plans will be a focus of this class.
+Students will develop the skills necessary to utilize screening tools to obtain client information and determine the client’s physical and mental status.
+The development of comprehensive treatment plans will be the focus of this class.
 Students will become familiar with the Diagnostic and Statistical Manual of Psychiatric Disorders.